ulexxander/effector-things/README.md

 Wrote those packages to easily reuse between different projects as well as to share with others.

-Every single package will be eventually covered with unit-tests and published to npm (currently available only as a git repo).
+Most packages are covered with unit-tests and all of them are published to npm.
+Project is in early development and may introduce breaking changes in near future.

 This repository is a monorepo, uses **yarn workspaces** and keeps all of its code splitted into packages in `/packages` directory.